Illegal Operation of Sexually Oriented Business in Ohio

 This includes for purposes of employment.

 Business owners or managers who violate ORC 2907.39, Permitting Juvenile on Premises of Adult Entertainment Establishment will be charged with one First Degree Misdemeanor count for each day of violation, and face up to six months in jail for each count.
-Juveniles who violate ORC 2907.39, Use of False Information to Gain Entry, may be adjudicated as delinquent, and face up to 90 days in a youth detention facility as penalty for giving false information to get into an adult entertainment establishment.
+Juveniles who violate ORC 2907.39, Use of False Information to Gain Entry, may be adjudicated as delinquent, and face up to 90 days in a youth detention facility as a penalty for giving false information to get into an adult entertainment establishment.

 In every case, these are serious charges that should be defended forcefully.